Are you interested in the Raw Diet for dogs debate?

 - Contain essential vitamins and minerals

 I am concerned about making sure my dog is getting a balanced diet and any supplementary vitamins and minerals that he needs.
+If you are too, then best to get some good information on a raw diet to ensure your dog gets all the essential nutrition needed.

-Here are three books to get you started on raw food diets for dogs:
+Have a closer look at these three books to get you started on raw food diets for dogs: